- Nonprovitamin A carotenoid

 - To prevent cancer

 One population-based study showed that higher intake of foods rich in lutein is associated with a lower risk of developing colon cancer, but another review of clinical trials suggests this effect is small.
-Dietary lutein does not reduce the risk of lung cancer, and its effects on cervical cancer are mixed.
+Dietary lutein does not reduce the risk of lung or prostate cancer, and its effects on cervical cancer are mixed.
 There is no proof that lutein can treat cancer.

 - To treat cataracts